secret-escapes-media/microsite-godiva/_pages/products.md

 permalink: /products/
 nav: true
 nav-order: 2
 intro: Immerse yourself in a world of wonder with the finest bites of chocolate, designed to make special moments even sweeter.
 Make your world more wonderful with treats that promise moments of unmissable delight.
-Treat yourself to the handcrafted flavours of the Masterpiece selection and discover a world of wonder...
+Treat yourself to the handcrafted flavours of the Masterpieces Collection and discover a world of wonder...

 features:

   - id: masterpieces
     title: Masterpieces
     description: Treat yourself to the best.
-The Godiva Masterpieces range is the signature selection of only the most indulgent Godiva offerings.
+The Godiva Masterpieces Collection is the signature selection of only the most indulgent Godiva offerings.
 From dark chocolate filled with a rich ganache to chocolate hazelnut oysters, each is individually wrapped for those moments when you need something a little special.

   - id: heritage
     title: The Godiva Story